fablabbcn/mdef-docs/docs/2024-25/year-1/t-1/documenting-design/index.md

 By embracing this perspective, students will gain a deeper understanding of how design projects evolve, fostering the ability to reflect on their work and effectively convey it to others.
 Utilizing documentation as a narrative logbook, students will appreciate its value as an instrument that captures the creative voyage and provides a context-rich narrative for sharing with fellow designers, colleagues, and audiences interested in the design process.

 1. Understand the concept of Documentation in design practice.
-2. Apply narrative storytelling techniques to communicate the creative process and design decisions effectively.
-3. Develop coherent and engaging narratives in the form of a design logbook.
-4. Reflect on design work through documentation and narrative analysis.

-### Methodological Strategies

-- Invert evaluation
-- Case studies
-- Project-based learning
-- Peer learning
+2. Documentation tools and resources.
+3. Website taxonomy.
+4. Website development.
+5. AI as a tool for documentation.

 ## Schedule

 === "Session 1"

-    **Class on Documentation and Website Reflections (2 hours)**
+    **Class on Documentation (2 hours)**

     - Introduction to Narrative Documentation in Design Practice
     - Importance of documentation for creative projects